tade0726/tedzhao-resume/variants/ML_DS.md

 	- Explored the integration of alpha factors derived from robust financial domains with machine learning algorithms.
 This approach involved iterating from decision tree models to reinforcement learning, creating a comprehensive ML lifecycle encompassing data ingestion, feature engineering, model training, and prediction.
 The key innovation was the use of reinforcement learning to develop a unified framework that simultaneously directs both bidding strategies and investment amounts, optimizing portfolio management for enhanced yield.

 - **Data Pipeline Development**
-  - **Data Models Design and SQL Optimization**: Engineered data models to facilitate financial evaluations across over 10 global stock markets, covering 10,000 companies, including quarterly financial reports, corporate actions, and stock price volatility.
-Integrated global indexes from various sources, enhancing data richness.
-Achieved a 50% reduction in runtime by optimizing SQL processes, effectively resolving bottlenecks in previous ETL workflows.
+  - **Data Model Design and SQL Optimization**: Led the engineering of data models for analyzing financial metrics across 10 global stock markets, covering 10,000 companies.
+Enhanced data richness by integrating global indexes and reduced SQL query runtimes by 50% through advanced optimizations.

-  - **Data Orchestration with Dagster and DBT**: Transitioned existing Databricks DLT workflows to a comprehensive Dagster + DBT orchestration, establishing a full CI/CD pipeline for ETL development.
-Implemented staging and production environments with rigorous testing protocols.
-Developed templates for recurring data ingestion jobs and instituted monthly snapshots of key tables for data versioning, coupled with incremental updates to optimize performance.
+  - **Data Orchestration with Dagster and DBT**: Oversaw the transition from Databricks DLT to Dagster + DBT orchestration, establishing a CI/CD pipeline for ETL processes.
+Implemented rigorous testing environments and developed scalable templates for data ingestion, significantly improving data handling and performance.

-  - **Iteration and Balance Between Stability and Rapid Development**: Navigated the trade-offs between rapid delivery and stability within the financial sector by gradually transitioning from Databricks DLT to a more robust orchestration framework.
-Maintained flexibility for frequently updated pipelines using Databricks notebooks.
-Unified job management under Dagster, enhancing monitoring and notifications through Slack and email channels.
+  - **Iteration and Stability in Financial Data Engineering**: Managed the trade-offs between rapid delivery and stability in a dynamic financial environment.
+Streamlined operations by integrating Databricks notebooks with Dagster for improved job management and operational monitoring, facilitating real-time updates via Slack and email alerts.

 ### ML Engineer/Data Scientist - Skyscanner